Tarmac Patching

 Keep Off!

-With both methods if you can keep cars and feet off the area for a while then so much the better.
-This will prevent tarmac and aggregate sticking to them and being spread around the rest of the drive and into the house.
+With both methods, it’s best to keep cars and feet off the area for a while.
+This will prevent tarmac and aggregate from sticking to them, and being spread around the rest of the drive and into the house.